 Trusts & Ownership of Property

-For both tax-planning and other reasons, many legal and financial advisors recommend that their clients create a trust to manage their assets.
+For both tax-planning and other reasons many legal and financial advisors recommend that their clients create a trust to manage their assets.
 A trust creates a legal relationship between the individual(s) who placed assets into the trust (the trustor(s)), the persons managing the trust (the trustees) and those for whom the trust assets are destined (the beneficiaries).
-The trust is created and governed by a written document that describes the powers of the trustees and dictates how the trustees are to transfer the assets to the beneficiaries, who can be the next generation, a charity or an unrelated party.
+The trust is created and governed by a written document which describes the powers of the trustees and dictates how the trustees are to transfer the assets to the beneficiaries who can be the next generation, a charity or an unrelated party.